-8.6 Aim 6: Enablers and Barriers to ICT
+6.6 Aim 6: Enablers and Barriers to ICT

-Aim 6 of the study focused on identifying enablers and barriers to using ICTs and incentives based on the findings of the field study.
-Using the methods of the ACW, the IVC and Beierle's social framework, the experiences of the municipality and the communities in Municipality A and Municipality B were assessed to understand whether the ICT did improve the challenges that had been highlighted prior to the design.
-The adaptive capacity assessment showed that the municipal capacity for both Municipality A and Municipality B improved only marginally through the ICT system.
-The resource constraints of both municipalities were too substantial to use the system constructively to improve process and feedback to citizens.
+Aim 6 of the study focused on identifying enablers and barriers to the use of ICTs and incentives based on the findings of the field study.
+The experiences of the municipality and the communities in Municipality A and Municipality B were assessed to understand whether the ICT did improve the challenges that had been highlighted prior to the design.
 Municipality B performed better in providing feedback to citizens, which was ascribed to a complaints process being in existence prior to the system implementation.
 Municipality A resolved most complaints and had few 'pending' complaints.